DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/methods/0001-01-01-SimultaneousClassicalGradient.md

 ---
-title: SimultaneousStochasticGradient
+title: SimultaneousClassicalGradient
 data:
-  description:  The Simultaneous Stochastic Gradient solves an optimal control problem
+  description:  The Simultaneous Classical Gradient solves an optimal control problem
                 which is constructed to control each statein the last time and a given final target.
 This function solve a particular optimal control problem using the classical gradient descent algorithm.
 The restriction of the optimization problem is a parameter-dependent finite dimensional linear system.
 Then, the resulting states depend on a certain parameter.
 Hence, the functional is constructed to control each state with respect to this parameter
                 $$ x(T,\nu) = xt \quad \forall \nu \in \mathcal{K}  $$.
+                See Also in AverageClassicalGradient
-  little_description: The Simultaneous Stochastic Gradient solves an optimal control problem
+  little_description: The Simultaneous Classical Gradient solves an optimal control problem
                         which is constructed to control each statein the last time and a given final target.
   autor: AnaN
   MandatoryInputs:
     iCPD: